-The new Low Voltage Directive (2014/35/EU) has been published to bring it into line with the New Legislative Framework (NLF).
+The current Low Voltage Directive (2014/35/EU) was published in 2014 to bring it into line with the New Legislative Framework (NLF).
 It came into force on the 20th April 2016 immediately replacing the previous Directive 2006/95/EC without a transition period.

-The exclusion of, ‘custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes’, from the scope of the directive.
+- The exclusion of, ‘custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes’, from the scope of the directive.

-There is no longer a provision for use of a Notified Body.
+- There is no longer a provision for use of a Notified Body.

 The Low Voltage Directive is the oldest of the New Approach Directives and deals with the safety of electrical apparatus.
-It applies to all apparatus running on (or generating) an electrical supply in the range 50 - 1000 volts a.c. or between 75 and 1500 volts d.c..
+It applies to all apparatus running on (or generating) an electrical supply in the range 50 - 1000 volts a.c. or between 75 and 1500 volts d.c.

 There are a small number of exclusions from this Directive, which are generally products covered by more specific directives.